Entanglion/entanglion-spoe/README.md

 ### Engine cards
 There is a limit of 3 engine cards in your hand.

+> At the beginning of the first round of the game, any player may discard and redraw all engine cards in their hand.

 > 🃏 Engine cards should be kept private from your opponent.